-- 1. The Library Director will establish an annual budget in conjunction with the Board of Trustees.
-After approval it will be submitted to the village clerk for inclusion in the Village's budget. - 2.
-After adoption by the Village Board, all allocated funds will be made available in the library account for library materials and services. - 3.
-On a monthly basis, the library director will present a list of all expenditures to the Library Board for review and approval.
-Approved invoices will be forwarded to the Village Clerk for payment. - 4.
-On an annual basis, all Library funds, expenditures and revenues will be audited as part of the Village's audit.
-Any notes of communications from the Village's auditor regarding the Library shall be communicates with the Library Board. - 5.
-Receipts: - Monies received as revenue by the Library will be submitted to the Village as general revenue and deposited to the library account. - Monies received as reimbursements for lost or damaged materials, computer printouts, copies and small donations for discarded books may be used to defray expenses in those areas, and serve as a petty cash fund, as authorized by the Library Board. - Donations received for the purchase of specific materials for the collection or the Summer Reading Program, will be deposited into the Library Board's account.
-Invoices will be approved and paid by the Library Board. - 6.
-Withdrawn library materials and materials donated but not added to the collection will be disposed of at the discretion of the Library Director.
-An annual book sale will be held, and withdrawn periodicals are free. - 7.
-Funds donated to the Library may be allocated according to the wishes of the donor.
-Memorial Funds will be used as designated by the donor or for materials or furnishings chosen at the discretion of the Director and Library Board if undesignated. - 8.
-Utilization of grand funds from any source will be used in accordance with the requirements for receiving the funds unless no specific commitment was required.
-In such cases the expenditure of these funds will be decided by the Director and/or the Library Board and will be approved at the regular meeting of the Board.
+1. The Library Director will establish an annual budget in conjunction with the Board of

+Trustees.
+After approval it will be submitted to the village clerk for inclusion in the Village's budget.

+2. After adoption by the Village Board, all allocated funds will be made available in the library account for library materials and services.

+3. On a monthly basis, the library director will present a list of all expenditures to the Library

+Board for review and approval.
+Approved invoices will be forwarded to the Village Clerk for payment.

+4. On an annual basis, all Library funds, expenditures and revenues will be audited as part of the Village's audit.
+Any notes of communications from the Village's auditor regarding the Library shall be communicates with the Library Board.

+5. Receipts:

+1 Monies received as revenue by the Library will be submitted to the Village as general revenue and deposited to the library account.

+^I Monies received as reimbursements for lost or damaged materials, computer printouts, copies and small donations for discarded books may be used to defray expenses in those areas, and serve as a petty cash fund, as authorized by the Library Board.

+Donations received for the purchase of specific materials for the collection or the Summer Reading Program, will be deposited into the Library Board's account.
+Invoices will be approved and paid by the Library Board.

+6. Withdrawn library materials and materials donated but not added to the collection will be disposed of at the discretion of the Library Director.
+An annual book sale will be held, and withdrawn periodicals are free.

+7. Funds donated to the Library may be allocated according to the wishes of the donor.
+Memorial Funds will be used as designated by the donor or for materials or furnishings chosen at the discretion of the Director and Library Board if undesignated.